serhan-yilmaz/RokaiXplorer/helpfiles/input_data_format.md

 - <b>Position (second column):</b> The position of the modified phosphosite on the protein, accepting representation with or without the amino acid (e.g., S236 or 236).
 - <b>Samples (multiple columns):</b> The phosphorylation of the site for the corresponding sample.
 Note that, the intensities <b>should not be log-transformed</b>, as this step is already performed within the application.

 Please see the provided sample data file to see an example.
+Files up to 5 MB are allowed on the web server.
+For larger files, please consider [running them locally](https://github.com/serhan-yilmaz/RokaiXplorer).

 Note that, in addition, you will also need to upload a metadata file to specify which samples are in case or control groups.